NaWaCC/nawacc.github.io/index.md

 ### Past events

+* **February 18, 2020**: Léa Marchal presented a paper co-authored with Giulia Sabbadini and titled "Import competition, firms' growth and immigrant workers" at the ERMEES Seminar in Strasbourg.

+* **February, 2020**: Giulia Sabbadini presented a paper co-authored with Léa Marchal and titled "Import competition, firms' growth and immigrant workers" at the GSEM-IHEID PhD Day in Geneva.

+* **January 27, 2020**: Léa Marchal presented a paper co-authored with Giulia Sabbadini and titled "Import competition, firms' growth and immigrant workers" at the RITM Economics Lunch Seminar in Paris Sud.

+* **January 29, 2020**: Giulia Sabbadini presented a paper co-authored with Léa Marchal and titled "Import competition, firms' growth and immigrant workers" at a research workshop on Challenges to the Global Trading System in Villars-sur-Ollon, Switzerland.

 * **September 12-14, 2019**: Giulia Sabbadini presented a paper co-authored with Léa Marchal and titled "Import competition, firms' growth and immigrant workers" at the ETSG 2019 in Bern.

 * **July 1-12, 2019**: Amandine Aubry, Jérôme Héricourt and Clément Nedoncelle visited the Kiel Institute.